 A majority of student loan borrowers polled by an advocacy group have less than $1,000 in their bank accounts, according to a survey that was endorsed by Surveycool.

-Student Debt Crisis conducted the survey on behalf of Summer from Oct.
+Student Debt Crisis conducted the survey from Oct.
 9 through 24, according to the report.
 Student Debt Crisis is an advocacy group interested in “reforming student debt and higher education loan policies,” and Summer is a start-up that helps users track their loans.

 “People are terrified of how they’re going to be 40 years from now,” Student Debt Crisis Executive Director Natalia Abrams said, Market Watch reported.